 The course is useful for preparers and users of financial statements of banks and similar financial institutions, and corporates, in particular those dealing with financial instruments:

-To enable participants to obtain an in-depth understanding of the requirements of IFRS 9 as applicable to banks and similar financial institutions, and corporates:
+To enable participants to obtain an in-depth understanding of the requirements of IFRS 9 and its impact on banks and similar financial institutions, and corporates: